rasheedjimoh/iba-storageacct/README.md

 By following these steps, we establish a robust cloud storage solution with Azure Storage Accounts, enhancing security with identity-based access controls powered by Microsoft Enterprise Kerberos.

+## Conclusion

+In conclusion, by leveraging Azure Storage Accounts and Microsoft Enterprise Kerberos, we've established a robust cloud storage solution with enhanced security and identity-based access controls.
+By following the outlined steps, organizations can ensure that only authorized users and services have access to sensitive data stored in Azure Storage Accounts, while also maintaining data resilience through backup configurations.

 Stay secure, stay resilient!